Take the next step with us - Welcome to BHASVIC Admissions

 This will be a chance to discuss your intended program of study and future career.
 To take your current progress into account, we’ll ask to see your most recent school report and attendance records.

-If we are able to make you an offer, we’ll normally do so within two weeks of your interview (although students who are interviewed before Christmas we may not contact you until January).
+If we are able to make you an offer, we’ll normally do so within two weeks of your interview.
 You must accept your offer of a place at BHASVIC within two weeks of receiving an offer letter to continue to be a priority applicant.
 If we do not receive your acceptance, we will withdraw your application after two weeks.

 Once you have accepted your place at the College, you’ll be invited to our Moving On day in late June or early July (as soon as GCSE exams have finished).
 Here you’ll confirm your subject choices and join induction lessons, giving you a taste for college-level learning.